Home

 ← doesn't challengechallenges directly →

-And when you do praise, be specific, because there is a deeper truth in the research: people grow far more from understanding what they did well than from a list of what they did poorly.
+And when you do praise, be specific, because there is a deeper truth in the research, the one Marcus Buckingham and Ashley Goodall call the feedback fallacy: people grow far more from understanding what they did well than from a list of what they did poorly.
 Excellence is idiosyncratic.
 It shows up differently in every person, so your job is to notice what each one does especially well, and tell them exactly what you saw.

 11